SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_2.md

 > 2. Operations: sowing seeds in a farm (insertion)
 > 3. Catalog: nutritional information chart on food products
 > 4. User views: chessboard, users sitting on both sides see the chess pieces from different perspectives but their coordinates represent the same locations regardless of side
+> 4.1. a better example would be a department store, where a simple worker would only be able to see the stock of the department store he works at.
+The regional manager of the department store chain would be able to see the stock of all the department stores of all the stores under his region.
 > 5. Integrity: the age of a person (cannot be negative)
 > 6. Security: passwords, codes and encryption keys
 > 7. Transactions: bank transactions,